ichabod801/dm/WALK_THROUGH.md

 What are their ability scores (comma separated)?
 ```

 Notice that I didn't add the ability scores.
-Really what you need is the armor class.
+Really what you need is the armor class, so other creatures can attack them correctly.
 You don't need hp unless you don't trust your player's to track them.
 You don't need the initiative bonus if they are going to be rolling their own initiatives.

 You can get a lot more detail about the player characters into the system by using the campaign files.
 See the 'Campaign Files' documentation for more information on that.
 Also note that any campaign files you do create can be searched just like the SRD.
 To do so, use the campaign command rather than the srd command.